 What is a carpet shampooer?

-Carpet shampooing is one of the oldest methods of cleaning heavily soiled and stained carpets.
-While a vacuum only deals with loose dirt, a carpet shampooer – also known as a ‘carpet cleaner’ or ‘carpet extractor’ – uses a combination of water, concentrated detergent and suction to lift the deep-down dirt in your carpet.
-It generates a thick lather of foam and helps to break down dirt particles.
-It’s commonly used for high traffic areas as well as rugs, but with additional attachments you can also clean car seats.
+A carpet shampooer – also known as a ‘carpet cleaner’ or ‘carpet extractor’ – is an appliance that uses a combination of water, concentrated detergent and suction to lift dirt trapped deep in your carpet.
+It generates a thick layer of soapy foam that helps to break down dirt and remove stains from rugs and carpets, with many often coming with additional attachments to help clean car seats and couches too.

 |1L – 2L||<$100|